 Even if you haven't had the pleasure of experiencing night sweats, wicked mood swings, irritability, brain fog or soaking through your workout clothes before you even leave the house, you know those symptoms (and more) are on their way.

-Menopause is inevitable, but you're not powerless to help ease these bothersome symptoms.
+Menopause is inevitable, but you're not powerless against these bothersome symptoms.
 In addition to hormonal therapies, diet-related changes and certain dietary supplements, physical activity is an excellent tool for staying fit and feeling your best through this transition.

 Benefits of Exercise During Menopause

-Specifically, anaerobic exercise like strength training causes the body to secrete human growth hormone, which promotes lean muscle mass.
+Specifically, anaerobic exercise like strength training causes the body to secrete human growth hormone, which promotes lean muscle mass, according to a 2019 study from the International Journal of Health Sciences.
 That's important, as women naturally start to lose muscle mass after menopause.
 Exercise also plays a significant role in helping to prevent osteoporosis.

-And yes, exercise also plays a role in weight management during menopause.
+And yes, exercise also plays a role in weight management during menopause, according to the Mayo Clinic.
 One of the most frequent complaints from women going through menopause is maintaining their weight, which comes as no surprise, since difficulty losing weight and weight gain are some of the first signs of perimenopause and menopause.

 Full-Body Workout to Help Manage Menopause Symptoms

-Do: Five minutes of dynamic stretches and walking or jogging in place.
+Do: 5 minutes of dynamic stretches and walking or jogging in place.

 Do: 15 to 20 reps for each exercise and repeat the circuit two time through.
-As you get stronger, increase the amount of weight and do two to three rounds of 12 to 15 reps for each exercise.
+As you get stronger, increase the amount of weight and do 2 to 3 rounds of 12 to 15 reps for each exercise.

 - Bent-over row